 We also assess the results of our operations using EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin.
 EBITDA is defined as our earnings before interest, taxes, depreciation and amortization.
 We define Adjusted EBITDA as EBITDA plus stock-based compensation expense.
 Adjusted EBITDA Margin is calculated by dividing Adjusted EBITDA by revenue.
-These measures assist management in assessing our core operating performance.
+These measures assist management in assessing our core operating performance and the Company believes they are also useful to investors as an alternative measure of our operating performance.
 The following table presents EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin for the periods indicated and includes a reconciliation of such measures to net income, the most directly comparable GAAP financial measure: